shangfii/Employee_Manager/README.md

 ## Get Started:

-Clone this repository or folk to you github account.
+Clone this repository or fork to you github account.
 You will need a computer to test the app

 Make sure you are on the directory that has this app and run the following installations